Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 No pricing data is currently available.
 Perhaps specific release and retirement dates and pricing for these along with other 1950's items will eventually be uncovered.
 But for now the general time frame of production is all that is known.

 Produced in Stained Glass color (as shown) and likely also in glazed white.
+This set was retired prior to the release of the mid 1950's merchant's wholesale pricelist as the numbers 239 & 240 were not included.

 Variations in the base color and gold trim on hem of angel's robe are known.
 Also the star over her head has a double line of gold while others are single.